vinisaveg/ideris-xlsx/README.md

 ### Issues :bug:

-You can gently and respectful create a PR to this project, I'd love to review it and merge it :+1:
+You can gently and respectfully create a PR to this project, I'd love to review it and merge it :+1:

 Enjoy! :relaxed: